nhsconnect/gpconnect/pages/accessrecord_structured/accessrecord_structured_development_documents_guidance.md

 7. The Paramedic views the DNR document and use this information to assist their treatment of the Patient

 ## Documents Classification ##
-GP clinical systems have taken a variety of approaches to the classification of documents.
 Document types vary across GP Practices and may contain free text.
 Requirements analysis and Professional Record Standards Body (PRSB) documentation identifies a demand for a clear classification of documents.
 To address this issue, GPConnect has created a valueset of document types.
 It is based on the Clinical document indexing standards created by NHS Scotland.
 Providers would map their document types to the GPConnect document types valueset.
-Where the Providers have a code that does not exist in the value set, then they can provide their code and its value in the text field.
+Where the Providers have a code that does not exist in the value set, they can provide their code and its value in the text field.
+This would improve the standardisation of document types across the GP Practices.

-## Patient records where document are not available ##
+## Patient records where documents are not available ##
 GP clinical systems may have some migrated patient records that have information about the document but the document is not available to the clinical system.
-To resolve this, GPConnect APIs would return a placeholder for documents specifying that there is a document but it is not available.
+To resolve this, GPConnect APIs would return a placeholder for the document specifying that there is a document but it is not available.
 The metadata information about the document would provide information about the Authoring Organisation of the document from where the document can be requested.

 ## Document Format ##
 Providers to provide documents in the following industry acceptable format: